 Artist Biograpgy

-Art and creativity are in my blood.
-I come from a family of artists, so making and appreciating art has always been a natural part of my life.
-Although my academic degree is in science and my professional career has included senior management in the science and health sectors, creativity has remained a constant thread throughout my journey.
-I am still learning new skills and exploring new mediums, using art and design to ground myself.
+Art and creativity have always been central to my life.
+Coming from a family of artists, both making and appreciating art have felt instinctive from an early age.
+Although my academic background is in science and my professional career has included senior management roles within the science and health sectors, creativity has remained a constant thread throughout my journey.
+I continue to develop new skills and explore different mediums, using art and design as a way to stay grounded.

 Current Practice

-I currently help lead a Design and Technology and Art Department in a thriving all through state school.
-Alongside this I design, create and sell my own unique silver jewellery.
-I provide workshops from time to time and always have a side project on the go - this might involve anything from textiles and ceramics to sketching and oil painting.
+I help lead the Design & Technology and Art Department at a thriving all-through state school.
+Alongside this, I design, create, and sell my own distinctive silver jewellery, which is available at local markets,through the Porta Boutique in Brighton, and the Alamshouse Arcade, Chichester.
+I also deliver workshops and am currently looking to expand this aspect of my practice.
+I’m always working on a side project, exploring disciplines ranging from textiles and ceramics to sketching and oil painting.

 Teaching